Saturday, May 23, 2009

 There are no more arguments and searching.

-He can have wealth, health, wants, relationship and responsibilities but he is free from craving and attachment, and thus free from suffering.
+This person can have wealth, health, wants, relationships and responsibilities, but is free from attachment, identification and the desire of craving and aversion, and thus, void of suffering.

-To be in peace is not necessary has to be secluded from other living beings, run away from the world, or changing the law of nature.
-The hard condition that we are facing every moment is where we can practice letting go, purify ourselves and unfold the wisdom in us.
+To be in peace is not necessarily has to be secluded from other living beings, run away from the world, or changing/escaping the law of nature.
+The hard condition and situation in life that we are facing every moment is where the mind can practice letting go, purifying itself, and unfold the wisdom within.
+But when the chaos and distractions in the world is too over-whelming for the mind, then renunciation is highly important for the mind to progress on the path.

-Even the state of calmness and peacefulness is impermanent, because it is a quality of the state of mind.
-It will be disturbed by our feelings and emotions.
-We should not be attached to this state of calmness as well.
-As long as we are aware of the changes in our heart, as soon as the state of calmness is being disturbed and we are able to observe this change and let go instantly and not being frustrated about it, then very soon the state of calmness will reappear again.
+Even the state of calmness and peacefulness is impermanent, because it is an impermanent quality of the state of mind.
+It will be disturbed by our feelings and emotions that are also impermanent.
+We should not be attached to this state of calmness or peacefulness induced by performing or not performing certain actions as well.
+As long as we are aware of the changes in our mind, as soon as the state of calmness is being disturbed and we are able to observe this change, and let go instantly and not being frustrated about it, then very soon the state of calmness will reappear again.

 Calmness and peacefulness are always there.
 It is only when we have fears and worries or excitements, it will be disturbed and we are not in the state of equilibrium for temporary.
 When fears and worries or excitements subsided, this state of equilibrium will be restored.
 It is a constant changing process of being calmed and being disturbed.

-Every moment is detach, detach and detach… until one day there is no need to detach from any sensation when all the impurities are eradicated from our mind, when the senses, mind, intellect and ego ceased functioning.
-We have no more fear and worries, even though the surroundings are always disturbing.
+Every moment is detach, detach and detach… until one day there is no need to detach from any impermanent sensation/feeling/state/condition when all the impurities are eradicated from our mind, when the senses, the mind, the intellect and the ego ceased functioning withdraw from going out chasing after the objects of the senses, or are resting in the chamber of the heart.
+There's no fear and worry, even though the surroundings are always disturbing.

-Real detachment is detaching from our ego and the senses, detached from the body and the mind.
+Real detachment is detaching from the ego, the intellect and the senses, detached from the body and the modification of the mind.

-Detached from name and form, lustful desires and sensual enjoyments and also detached from our knowledge and abilities.
+Detached from names and forms, lustful desires and sensual enjoyments and also detached from our knowledge and abilities/disabilities.

 Detached from anger, hatred, jealousy, greed, selfishness, pride, caste, social status, fame, wealth, success, failure, health, illness, happiness and unhappiness, virtues and merits, clinging, longing, fear, worries, excitements and all sorts of good and evil intentions.